rpf13/sportsshooting_react/README.md

 - create new component to be added in the MyGuns section, which displays content of the [gunbroker.com](https://www.gunbroker.com) plattform via using their [REST API](https://api.gunbroker.com/User/Help).
 Gunbroker.com is a very large trading plattform for selling guns and accessories.
 It would be a very cool feature to have something like that as a dedicated component in the MyGuns section.
 - it would be a good feature if the user can delete his own profile.
 This has not been done yet and it is already adressed via a future story in the back end DRF repo.
 See the [following story](https://github.com/rpf13/sportsshooting_drf/issues/7) for this feature.
 - the JWT json web token feature should be refactored to use the more secure httpOnly cookie, which is not accessible by java script.
 This is also already added as [future story](https://github.com/rpf13/sportsshooting_drf/issues/40) in the DRF back end repo.
+- I really want to dig deeper into the *cross origin problem* and the relation to the different browsers.
+I have figured out that, especially on mobile or the iPhone, it can become a challenge.
+However, there must be solutions for it, also in case the front-, and back end projects deployed on different applications.
+In real world, this is the case so many times.
+I want to understand this fact and then adjust my application.

 ---